prasanna1209/GitHWTim/readmes/part1/README.md

 ```

 ## The Object Store
 There are three types of objects that we will be storing: blobs, trees, and commits.
-This week, we'll build the classes that hold the data for these objects.
+This week, we'll build the classes that hold the data for these objects: [`GitBlob`](../../src/GitBlob.java), [`GitTree`](../../src/GitTree.java), and [`GitCommit`](../../src/GitCommit.java).
 Next week, we'll work on the details of their file formats.
 You can read about what they are and how they fit together [here](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects).
 This is the kind of thing you'll probably need to read more than once, so read it now and make notes of things that aren't clear.
 I will answer questons about them, and next week you'll be ready to implement the file formats.